 Overview of the Cisco Aironet Family of Wireless Access Points

 Cisco's extensive family of Aironet wireless access points (APs) allow businesses of any size to converge wired and wireless Wi-Fi networks to provide the coverage, density, performance, security and manageability needed for seamless, location-independent connectivity.
 Aironet wireless access points range from standalone, single-band 802.11n devices designed for home offices and capable of supporting up to 15 clients with data rates of 300 Mbps to dual-band 802.11ac APs capable of handling 400 clients per access point and delivering combined throughput of more than 5 Gbps to support the new generation of high-performance tablets, smart phones and notebooks.
-Cisco's Aironet access points support Cisco's Unified Wireless Network architecture, which can expand to incorporate up to 18,000 APs with Layer 3 mobility across multiple sites.
+Cisco's Aironet access points support Cisco's Prime Infrastructure architecture, which can expand to incorporate up to 18,000 APs with Layer 3 mobility across multiple sites.

 Cisco's 802.11ac Wave 2 Aironet APs are easy to deploy and offer BYOD support